 But where does this leave unskilled labor?
 While these jobs typically only require a high school diploma, it is still possible to start a successful career in unskilled jobs, eventually increasing your skill level to make yourself more marketable to employers.

-Here’s a closer look at how skilled labor and unskilled labor are different.
+Here’s a closer look at the differences between skilled labor vs. unskilled labor.

 Skilled labor often refers to a line of work that requires technical skills or specialized training.
 Although it can seem that skilled labor is synonymous with white-collar work, this is not actually the case.
 What matters is the level of training and expertise a person has.